Gamja Jorim

 - 01

-Place a medium non-stick skillet or wok over medium heat, add the neutral oil, and sauté the minced garlic for about 30 seconds until fragrant.
+Heat the oil in a medium non-stick skillet or wok over medium heat, add the garlic, and cook for about 30 seconds until fragrant.

 - 02

-Pour the entire contents of the potato bowl—including the potatoes and that pooled sweet liquid—into the skillet.
-Sauté for 3 to 4 minutes until the potato edges turn slightly translucent, creating a lipid barrier that protects them from breaking.
+Pour the entire contents of the potato bowl—both the cubes and the pooled syrup liquid—into the skillet.
+Sauté for 3 to 4 minutes until the edges turn slightly translucent, creating a lipid barrier that seals the exterior.

 - 03

-Add the dark soy sauce, water, and rice wine to the skillet, bring the liquid to a gentle simmer, cover the pan, and let it braise on medium-low for 5 to 7 minutes until the potatoes are fork-tender.
+Add the soy sauce, water, and rice wine to the skillet.
+Bring the liquid to a gentle simmer, cover with a lid, and let it braise over medium-low heat for 5 to 7 minutes until the potatoes are tender when pierced with a fork but fully intact.

 - 04

-Remove the lid, crank the heat up to medium-high, and add the chopped onion and shishito peppers.
-Toss gently for 2 to 3 minutes until the water boils away and the sauce reduces into a thick, sticky glaze coating the potatoes.
+Remove the lid, add the chopped onion, and turn the heat to medium-high.
+Gently toss the pan for 2 to 3 minutes until the water boils away and the sauce reduces into a thick, sticky lacquer coating the potatoes.

 - 05